1. Check with your family doctor

 - Swollen lymph nodes

-Pro tip: Arrange your vaccine appointment before a weekend, as these side effects may affect your ability to do activities for one or two days.
+Pro tip: Arrange your vaccine appointment before a weekend or be prepared to arrange for medical leave, as these side effects may affect your ability to do activities for one or two days.

 5. However, know when to call a doctor for help